 In addition to the extra engine power, HSV says Maloo fans will enjoy a raft of exterior styling upgrades.
 The front-end features a redesigned fascia incorporating a subtle “splitter.” while the addition of black hood vents help deliver an even more aggressive edge.

 The black styling theme is carried through to the mirror caps and fender vents while a 20-inch, 5-spoke alloy wheels complete the exterior styling make-over.
 A new exterior color – Slipstream, a vibrant ocean blue, will also be available.

-News source, photos and videos courtesy HSV
+News source and photos courtesy of HSV